-The Company executed gold collar options, which consist of gold put and call options with strike prices within the given range in 2022 and 2024.
+The Company executed gold collar options, which consist of gold put and call options with strike prices within the given range in 2022 and 2023.
 The Company will incur a loss from the difference between a higher market price and the call strike price.
 The Company will recognize a gain from the difference between a lower market price and the put strike price.
-In the quarter, the Company executed gold collar options with an average price range of \$1,850 to \$1,990 for 75,000 ounces.
-The Company executed subsequent to the quarter additional gold collar options with an average price range of \$1,850 to \$2,183 for 30,000 ounces.
+In the first quarter, the Company executed gold collar options with an average price range of \$1,850 to \$1,990 for 75,000 ounces.
+The Company executed additional gold collar options in the second quarter with an average price range of \$1,850 to \$2,183 for 30,000 ounces.